-For eco-ATWB and eco-ATWB-H, see Sage® Control Panel O&M
+For eco-ATWB, eco-ATWB-E, and/or eco-ATWB-H, see Sage® Control Panel O&M

 - 1. Both fan motors off Pump running on one cell. - 2.
 Both fan motors off Pump running on both cells. - 3.
-Both VFDs turn on at the manufacturer's recommended minimum operating speed (20%) Pump running on both cells. - 4.
+Both VFDs turn on at the manufacturer's recommended minimum operating speed (25%) Pump running on both cells. - 4.
 Both VFDs speed up uniformly (they should be synchronized on startup) Pump running on both cells. - 5.
 Both VFDs are on full speed Pump running on both cells.

 NOTE: The VFDs need to have a preset shutoff to prevent water temperatures from becoming too cold and to prevent the drive from trying to turn the fan at near zero speed.
-Operating below 20% of motor speed achieves very little return in fan energy savings and capacity control.
-Check with your VFD supplier if operating below 20% is possible.
+Operating below 25% of motor speed achieves very little return in fan energy savings and capacity control.
+Check with your VFD supplier if operating below 25% is possible.